proofzero/rollupid/docs/reference/galaxy-api.md

 There are several ways you can consume GQL APIs and we've documented how below.
 If you are interested in a deeper understanding of GraphQL you can visit the [GraphQL documentation portal.](https://graphql.org/learn/)

 {% hint style="info" %}
-For these example we are using Javascript but you would be able to achieve similar results with your preferred language.
+For these examples we are using Javascript but you would be able to achieve similar results with your preferred language.
 {% endhint %}

 {% tabs %}